-The quantitative information relates to senior managers and material risk takers employed by IBAL, for the year ended 31 December 2022.
+The quantitative information relates to senior managers and material risk takers employed by IBAL, for the year ended 31 December 2023.
 The qualitative remuneration disclosures are broader in scope and cover all individuals included in the Remuneration Policy, as outlined in Prudential Standard CPS 510 Governance (CPS 510).

-Senior Managers for the purpose of this disclosure include the CEO, the Executive Committee (EXCO) and Responsible Persons.
+Senior Managers for the purpose of this disclosure include the CEO, the Executive Committee (EXCO), Accountable Persons, Responsible Persons and other roles deemed as Senior Managers.
+This population excludes Directors and employees who are on assignment and not paid by IBAL.

-There are currently 12 active employees within this group.
+There are currently 14 employees within this group.

-- Four employees acted in an interim capacity during 2022 - Two employees ceased employment in 2022 from this group (and were replaced by permanent hires).
+- One employee acted in an interim capacity during 2023 - Three employees ceased employment in 2023 from this group.
+Two were replaced by permanent hires and one was replaced by an interim hire.

-Material risk takers, as defined in CPS 510, are those persons for whom a significant portion of total remuneration is based on performance and whose activities, individually or collectively, may affect the financial soundness of the institution.
-There are no employees in IBAL outside of the senior management group who are considered material risk takers based on this definition.
-IBAL's material risk takers are included within the senior manager category of this disclosure.
+Material risk takers, as defined by APRA, are those persons for whom a significant portion of total remuneration is based on performance and whose activities, individually or collectively, may affect the financial soundness of the institution.
+In 2023, there were 25 IBAL employees, outside of the senior management group, who are considered material risk takers based on this definition.